-You can also schedule night light similar to Android.
+You can also schedule night lights similar to Android.
 For example, you can configure Night Light to be enabled automatically at 6 Pm.

-Here is what you get in the Storage management page:
+Here is what you get on the Storage Management page:

 - A progress bar showing available and used storage on the device

 - Downloads – displays how much storage is used by the Downloads folder.

 - Offline files – This shows storage used by Chrome’s offline files.
 Click the trash icon to delete these files